ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Bing | Removed | Weather and News
 Calculator | Provisioned | A calculator that includes standard, scientific, and programmer modes, as well as a unit converter.
 Camera | Removed | The redesigned Camera is faster and simpler than ever before.
-Mail and Calendar | Removed | The Mail and Calendar apps provides access to a user’s email, schedule, and contacts.
+Mail and Calendar | Removed | The Mail and Calendar apps provides access to a user's email, schedule, and contacts.
 This access will be granted through Outlook.
 Maps | Removed | Provides search functionality for places to get directions, contact numbers, business info, and reviews.
 Microsoft OneDrive | OneDrive personal removed.
 OneDrive for Business will be used. | OneDrive is a cloud storage, file hosting service that allows a user to synchronise files and later access them from a web browser or mobile device.
 Microsoft Solitaire Collection | Removed | Microsoft Solitaire Collection on Windows 10.